 Become part of the large movement to Make Europe Blue and submit your pledge to become a European Blue School here

 Fill out the online application form to get certified

 The European Blue School initiative is open to all schools within the European Union and schools that collaborate with schools in the European Union.
 These schools can apply to receive the certification and can take part in the online European Blue School Community.

 The application form is available in English only.
 No EU-login is required to fill out the application form.

 If you have problems with the application form, please contact us at firstname.lastname@example.org.

-If your application matches the above-mentioned five compulsory criteria for projects valid for European Blue School certification.
+If your application matches the above-mentioned five compulsory criteria for projects, you will receive a notification that your school is selected to become a European Blue School.
 Should the project not fulfill the requirements for certification, we will contact you with further information.

 All successful projects will be showcased on the map of European Blue Schools (European Atlas of the Seas).
 Every school will receive its own webpage on the Maritime Forum that can be managed and updated.
 Look at all the members here.

 In the Network of European Blue Schools you can find: